SergeyPanov/SNT-VRP/README.md

 Each instance defines:
 1. set of nodes and their locations
 2. characteristics of vehicles
-3. demand of each nodes(customers)
+3. demand of each nodes

 The [VRP-REP](http://www.vrp-rep.org) was used as source of data.